Table of Contents

 - Patellar Luxation.
 This is basically a fancy name for kneecap dislocation.
 Your dog will avoid putting their weight on the affected leg and will be hopping around.
 Take them to the vet asap if you notice any such behavior or any sign of pain.

+Less common health issues can include seizures and skin problems, which they can mostly inherit from their Dachshund parent.
+If your pooch suffers from dry skin, think about adding supplements to their nutrition.
 Taking your pooch to the vet for occasional preventive tests can help spot many of these issues early on, which can give you a chance at dealing with them before they cause any serious damage.

 |Major concerns||Minor concerns||Occasional tests|